Levantine-1/SecondChance/README.md

 This mod uses Dungeons and Dragons (D&D) style dice rolls to determine if players will live or die.

 ---
+## TL;DR How to survive
+When you are bitten, disinfect the wound with something like a bottle of disinfectant or alchohol swabs, or alchohol soaked cotton balls, or whatever else the game considers a disinfectant, but those are the 3 items I know should work.
+Poutices wont work.

+The sooner you do this, the more likely you are to survive the bite.
+Every second counts.

 ## How It Works